 RULES FOR THE SUBMISSION OF SCIENTIFIC ARTICLES

-We draw the attention of our authors that, in connection with the preparation of the journal for inclusion in international databases of scientific citation Scopus and Web of Science Core Collection, since 2017 the rules for the design of the manuscripts submitted have been changed.
-The rules take into account the recommendations and standards developed by the Committee on Publication Ethics (COPE), as well as the valuable experience of authoritative international journals and publishers.
+Scientific articles in the Journal “Arctic: Ecology and Economy” can be published in both Russian and English.
+The Guidelines take into account the recommendations and standards developed by the Committee on Publication Ethics (COPE), as well as the valuable experience of reputable international journals and publishers.

-Articles to be published in the journal should contain original material, which has never been published and meets the following criteria: profile of the journal, scientific novelty and practical significance.
+Articles proposed for publication in the Journal “Arctic: Ecology and Economy” should contain original material that has never been published before and meets the following criteria: profile (correspondence to the Journal subject), scientific novelty, and practical significance.

-The volume of the manuscript (including text, drawings, tables, list of literature, as well as the English part) is to be no more than 1 author’s sheet (40 thousand characters with spaces).
+The volume of the manuscript (including the text, figures, tables, references, as well as the English part) is to be no more than 45—50 thousand characters with spaces.

-The preferred formats for graphs and charts are Microsoft Excel (*.xls), Windows Metafile (*.wmf) or Encapsulated Postscript (*.eps), for photos and pictures - JPEG (*.jpg), TIFF (*.tif), Encapsulated Postscript (*.eps), the actual size of the photos (pictures) must have a resolution of at least 300 dpi in the RGB or Grayscale color model.
+The preferred formats for graphs and charts are Microsoft Excel (*.xls), Windows Metafile (*.wmf) or Encapsulated Postscript (*.eps), for photos and figures - JPEG (*.jpg), TIFF (*.tif), Encapsulated Postscript (*.eps).
+Photos (figures) should have a resolution of at least 300 dpi in the RGB or Grayscale color model.

-The units of physical quantities must be represented in the SI system.
-In decimal fractions put a comma.
+Units of physical quantities should be represented in the SI system.
+Decimals should be followed by a comma.
 Formulas should be typed in the MathType software version 6.x.
-The footnotes (links) should have end-to-end numbering.
+Footnotes (links) should have end-to-end numbering.

 The article structure